digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/templates.rst

 .. literalinclude:: ../code-snippets/Reference.daml
    :language: daml
-   :start-after: -- start new template choice snippet
+   :start-after: -- start template choice snippet
-   :end-before: -- end new template choice snippet
+   :end-before: -- end template choice snippet

 - A right that the contract gives the controlling party.
 Can be *exercised*.
 - This is essentially where all the logic of the template goes.